 Do you pay your workers' compensation premiums on a state/territory basis, or are you self-insured, or do you have other workers' compensation arrangements?
 Please choose State/Territory based, self-insured, or other.

 - State/Territory Based: Enter the workers' compensation premium rate for each State and/or Territory your company operated in during the reporting period.
 Your insurer will be able to provide this figure.
 Report the rate as a percentage up to two decimal places only.
-No additional details are required when entering a rate. - Self-Insured: Provide information regarding your company's workers' compensation arrangements. - Other: Enter the other workers' compensation premium rate percentage (%) if you have one.
+No additional details are required when entering a rate.
+The rate is the percentage of payroll paid to the insurer which can vary by state operated in.
+It is NOT the percentage of where the insurance is paid e.g. 100% paid in ACT. - Self-Insured: Provide information regarding your company's workers' compensation arrangements. - Other: Enter the other workers' compensation premium rate percentage (%) if you have one.
 If you select Other, you must provide details on your workers compensation arrangements.

-Provide the total number of individuals, who are directly employed by the accredited contractor (ie are on the payroll of the company), that have worked on building or civil construction projects (irrelevant of project value) for the accredited contractor for any length of time during the reporting period.
+Provide the total number of individuals, who are directly employed by the accredited contractor (i.e. are on the payroll of the company), that have worked on building or civil construction projects (irrelevant of project value) for the accredited contractor for any length of time during the reporting period.